paglalayag/paglalayag.github.io/index.md

  There are a number of innovations involved in the business model we are introducing via sunEtrike.
 I've been around long enough to realize that this makes Filipinos nervous.
  At the same time, the world around us is changing:

+{% include highlight.html text=
-     - Smartphone usage increases year over year.
+"- Smartphone usage increases year over year."
+%}

+{% include highlight.html text=
-     - We are more connected than ever before.
+"- We are more connected than ever before."
+%}

+{% include highlight.html text=
-     - More people are moving into cities & other urban areas.
+"- More people are moving into cities & other urban areas."
+%}

  So while sunE has a lot to offer the Filipino public & entrepreneurs, it has a larger barrier to entry than many other business opportunities out there and there are a lot of skills that are required fo business success.